The Fee Problem

 Extended Stays and Repeat Bookings

-The economics of direct booking compound over multiple stays.
-A guest who books four seven-night stays across a year via Airbnb pays the service fee four times — KES 35,000–45,000 in aggregate on a KES 10,000/night property.
-The same four bookings made direct cost nothing beyond the nightly rate.
-Operators who accommodate repeat guests also tend to give better availability, better flexibility on dates, and — for genuinely loyal guests — better rates.
+The economics compound across multiple stays.
+A guest who books four seven-night stays across a year via Airbnb is paying the 15.5% platform cost each time, embedded in a listing rate that has to cover it.
+The same four bookings made direct are at the operator's actual rate — lower each time.
+Operators who work with repeat guests also tend to give better availability, more flexibility on dates, and for guests who book consistently, rates that are not available on any platform.